 Joanne has been knitting and crocheting for over 50 years and opened Yarn with Joanne, a local yarn shop in Newtownards, in 2017.
 She previously worked in the Health Service with 35 years Public and Mental Health related experience.
 Joanne has been practicing Mindfulness for 9 years and completed Mindfulness Teacher Training with Bangor University.

 This year at Spinning Yarns, the Hookery Craft Group will be hosting a drop-in area where folks can come and talk about anything yarn related at any time throughout the festival.
+We welcome interest from women, men and children.
 The atmosphere will be relaxed, friendly and supportive.

 Come along and learn to knit or crochet, find out about different yarn weights and origins, learn about what equipment you will need to start a new hobby, how to cast on and cast off or how to read a simple pattern.
 Come and tell us about how you came to knit or crochet and share your stories with us.

 There will be help on hand and one-to-one opportunities from experienced knitters and crocheters.

 On display will be The Estate, a 9ft x 6ft 2D yarn representation of the Borough of Antrim and Newtownabbey which has been completed by the Hookery group.
 It was first on show at the 2018 Spinning Yarns Festival.
 This unique piece of craftwork highlights many fascinating facts for resident and visitor alike.
 Historic landmarks, places of interest, heroes and heroines past are represented and blended together in a mix of wool and thread.